Tracking becomes governable.

 Governance lifecycle

-Tracking Assistant treats the analytics specification as a first-class, versioned object.
+Tracking Assistant treats the tracking specification as a first-class, versioned object.

 Everything else - validation, observation, documentation, and governance - flows from it.

-Instead of relying on conventions, best intentions, or downstream fixes, Tracking Assistant establishes a single, explicit source of truth for what analytics is allowed to be, and continuously evaluates reality against it.
+Instead of relying on conventions, best intentions, or downstream fixes, Tracking Assistant establishes a single, explicit source of truth for what tracking is allowed to be, and continuously evaluates reality against it.

 How to read the lifecycle

-The diagram represents the full lifecycle of governed analytics, from definition to action.
+The diagram represents the full lifecycle of governed tracking, from definition to action.

 Governance lifecycle diagram